bartoszbogacz/kartomat/README.md

   players joining, and performance metrics such as time to broadcast all changes for each game

-# Work in progress

-- A board editor

 # Tasks

-- Create and configure boards as HTML files with client.js supplying the functionality.
+- An game editor

+- Move remaining TODOs from Spielunke over here

 - Show player.text instead of playerID when dragging